 So watch a few Youtube videos before use.

 There are a lot of reasons why you might need to swap pedals.
 Maybe you have one pair of pedals that you move from bike to bike.
-Or maybe your buddy is coming over to ride one of your bikes, and you need to install his pedals.
+Or maybe your buddy is coming over to ride one, and you need to install his pedals.
 (Or maybe you are going to visit your buddy and need to take you pedals with you. )

 Having a pedal wrench gives you options.
 Just remember that the left pedal is a lefty-tighten system.

 Most of us already have wire cutters lying around the shop.
-The downside with wire cutterss is that they smash the wires they are cutting.
+The downside with wire cutters is that they smash the wires they are cutting.